funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 <br/><br/>

 ## Step 1
 The 1st step would be to read the dataset files.
-Since the dataset size is approximately 1 GB, I can comfortably read the dataset into Pandas dataframes and do the processing on top of pandas.
-Although it is highly recommended to use either Spark to read and process the dataset on low memory systems or use Polars instead of Pandas due to Polars being significantly faster than Pandas for data processing.
+Since the dataset size is approximately `1 GB`, I can comfortably read the dataset into `Pandas` dataframes and do the processing on top of pandas.
+Although it is highly recommended to use either `Spark` to read and process the dataset on low memory systems or use `Polars` instead of Pandas due to Polars being significantly faster than Pandas for data processing.
 I wrote this simple Python function to read the dataset into dataframes as follows:<br/><br/>
 ```python
 def get_ml_32m_dataframe(path:str):
     """